Appalaroshini/M3_Wiper-Control-System/5_Report/README.md

   * The windshield wipers remove rain and snow from the windshield, while the headlights improve visibility at night.
 #### WHO DISCOVERED WIPER SYSTEM
  * Mark Anderson invented on 1902
-# SWOT Analysis
-## Strength
-* Visibility
-* The wiper does not stop in the middle of the window during drive.
-* Safety

-## Weakness
-* High cost
-* Not automatic

-## Opportunities
-* Rain sensing and automatic operation can be implemented as further enhancement.

-## Threats
-* Once the board repaired cannot be replaced quickly

 # REQUIREMENTS
 ## High level requirements